Dr Adam Horsley

 I have been part of the University of Exeter’s Department of Modern Languages and Cultures since 2017; first as a British Academy Postdoctoral Research Fellow and subsequently as a lecturer in French.
 I specialise in seventeenth-century French literature and history, with a particular interest in the intersections between literature and the law as well as the use of manuscript and archival sources.
 Before coming to Exeter, I taught at the Université Paris-Diderot / Paris VII (2010-11) and subsequently at the University of Nottingham (2011-17).
 As well as holding the position of Honourary Visiting Research Fellow at Nottingham (2015-17), I taught French literature and history (fourteenth to twenty-first centuries), as well as the compositional analysis of art works, French language, and translation.

-My research is mainly concerned with early modern texts and authors considered to be libertin – that is to say in some way unorthodox or subversive – and the history of these both within and beyond the field of literary criticism.
+My award-winning research is mainly concerned with early modern texts and authors considered to be libertin – that is to say in some way unorthodox or subversive – and the history of these both within and beyond the field of literary criticism.
 I have published a number of studies that are broadly related to this central research interest.
 I work at an interdisciplinary level: exploring subversive thinkers and their texts from the perspectives of criminology, political history, and forensic linguistics, whilst also contributing literary analyses of legal texts and official documents to historical scholarship.
 These approaches are brought together in my recent book: Libertines and the Law: Subversive Authors and Criminal Justice in Early Seventeenth-Century France (Oxford: Oxford University Press, 2021, 432 pp.): https://global.oup.com/academic/product/libertines-and-the-law-9780197267004?cc=gb&lang=en I furthermore serve on the Executive Committee of the Society for Early Modern French Studies (SEMFS) as Media officer: see http://www.semfs.org.uk/

+I have won multiple awards and commendations for my teaching, which began at the Université de Paris VII Denis Diderot in 2010.
 I convene a first-year team-taught module exploring French history through works of art, a second-year early-modern theatre module, and a final-year module on seventeenth-century libertine literature, in addition to teaching French language at all undergraduate levels.
 I welcome supervision enquiries for prospective final-year dissertations, Master’s dissertations, or PhD supervision for projects within my historical period of interest.

 My research interests can be divided into two broad categories.
 First, the critical reception of subversive, unorthodox or ‘libertin’ texts in their day, with a particular focus on their treatment by the early modern French criminal justice system and, to a lesser extent, religious and literary polemicists.
 Second, the study of texts from the perspective of material bibliography; that is to say, the history of text as material and cultural object, and its various spaces of readership and dissemination.
 My research is characterised by a close attention to the relationship between texts and their cultural environment, whilst demonstrating the relevance of early modern texts to modern concerns pertaining to otherness, persecution and exclusion.